ilse-langnar/bashGPT/readme.md

 👉 Note: The limitations mentioned above are subject to change as the script evolves over time.
 Please check the project's Github repository for the latest updates and known issues.

+## Todo:
++Memory(It knowed the last questions/answers)
++Newlines(It removes newline and gives you a single stream this is bad, particularly for code) +History(You can search old prompts with rofi)